f45tb00t/OpenWRT_HA_Presence/README.md

 iw dev wl1-ap0 station dump
 ```

-This is also the mechanism used by the Presence script to determine whether a client has reappeared on another configured local radio.
+The Presence script uses the same station information to determine whether a device has appeared on another configured local radio.

 ---

 # Home Assistant

-Use MQTT `device_tracker` entities subscribed to the topics configured in `presence_devices.conf`.
+Create MQTT `device_tracker` entities for the configured topics.

 Example `configuration.yaml`: